The Most Memorable Rap Beefs In Hip-Hop History

 Photo: Getty Images Mike Coppola Photo: Getty Images Mike Coppola

 Boy, I bet Meek Mill regrets starting this.
-The Philadelphia rapper started the feud after he accused Drake of having ghostwriters.
+The Philadelphia rapper started the feud after accusing Drake of having ghostwriters.
 The Toronto rapper came back with “Charged Up,” which did not give the fans what they wanted.
-He redeemed himself with “Back to Back,” which not only won Drake the battle, it became one of the biggest songs of the year.
+He redeemed himself with “Back to Back,” which not only won Drake the battle, but also became one of the biggest songs of the year.
 It even got nominated for Best Rap Performance at the 58th Grammy Awards.

 Drake vs. Pusha T